Zettelkasten-Method/zettelkasten.de/content/course/index.md

 - Come up with *solutions*, like developing marketing campaigns or business strategies.
 - Get an edge by becoming an early adopter.

-<%= email("saschafast@gmail.com", subject: "ZK 101 Workshop", message: "Hi Sascha!\n\nI am [YOUR NAME] and I want to secure a spot for the ZK 101 live workshop.\n\nPlease send a payment request for the EUR 349 / USD 379!".uri_encoded, classes: "coaching__action", text: "Secure a spot now") %>
+<%= email("saschafast@gmail.com", subject: "ZK 101 Workshop", message: "Hi Sascha!\n\nI am [YOUR NAME] and I want to secure a spot for the ZK 101 live workshop.\n\nPlease send a payment request for the EUR 349 / USD 379!".uri_encoded, classes: "call-to-action coaching__action", text: "Secure a spot now") %>

 ## About the Course Content